PanosAntoniadis/panosantoniadis.github.io/_pages/about.md

   - /about.html
 ---

-I am senior undergraduate student of Electrical and Computer Engineering at National Technical University of Athens.
-My research interests lie withing the field of Machine Learning and Computer Vision.
-I am currently working on Facial Expression Recognition using metric learning techniques as a part of my diploma thesis.
+I am senior undergraduate student in Electrical and Computer Engineering at National Technical University of Athens (NTUA).
+My research interests lie in the areas of computer vision, signal processing and machine learning.

-I also conducted reasearch in the field of Automatic Speech Recognition and I successfully completed Google Summer of Code 2019 with GFOSS.